TsvetozarTsonev/itv-checkout/README.md

 # itv-checkout

-Solution for ITVs checkout task
+Solution for ITV's checkout task

 ### Some assumptions I have made for my solution:
 1. Bigger deals always bring better value to the client ( buying 3 of some item is always better than buying 2 of them).